TEMPLE578/ObsidianGitSync/English.md

 		 - Unconventional Syntax
 			 - omission - "open the door" vs "Uly open the door" (lack of subject)
 			 - Inversion - Re-arrangment of words, like how Yoda speaks
-			 - Interruption - Sentence interrupted
+			 - Interruption - Sentence interrupted by an individual thought
  b.
 Stylistic Devices(rhetorical devices)